 A low profile makes sense for most car hauler trailers.
 That means lower profile beams.
 Most 10K car haulers have 5″ C-Channel to get a low-ish profile, but that is not quite strong enough for our standards in this capacity.

 A really interesting point is the load position.
 Moving the truck forward 18″ changes the stress quite a bit.
 Since very few people place a car (or truck or equipment) based on actual tongue weight, to me, that means the trailer must handle a bunch of non-optimum positions.
-So, we’ll make it strong and the trailer will do what YOU say, not what some engineer at the factory HOPES you do.
+So, we will make it strong and the trailer will do what YOU say, not what some engineer at the factory HOPES you do.

 Options For Car Hauler Trailers